andher1802/geomodelling_challenge/README.md

 ## Run the package

-There is a main script already prepared for running the workflow of the package in the main_pipeline folder.
+There is a main script already prepared for running the workflow of the package in the main_pipeline folder `compute_ndvi_images.py`.
 This script do the search on the datacatalog between two dates and an intersect input geometry, computes the NDVI, and save the result int the output folder in raster format (.tif with the same crs than the original sentinel image):

 To run the script you should open a terminal and from the root folder (geomodelling_challenge-main) in type: